-That was my first time at a KTV in China due to my job.
-It was eye-opening.
-For those of you who have never been to KTV, here is how it works.
-First, you sat down with your colleagues and clients on a sofa with a TV screen in front.
-Then the waiter would come in, get your order of alcohol.
-More importantly, he would bring in a group of 10 women, dressing up seductively.
+First, I sit down with Jonathan and the clients on a sofa.
+Then the waiter would come in, get our order of alcohol.
+More importantly, he would bring in a group of 10 ladies, dressing up seductively.
 Once the girls got in the room, they started yelling their area of origin, one by one.
-“I’m from Sichuan”, the first lady said.
-“I’m from Wuhan”, followed by the second lady.
-“I’m from Shenzhen”, and so on.
-The gentlemen would be able to pick one he likes.
-If you are an experienced customer, you would say: “no, they are not my type”.
-Then the ten women were dismissed, and the waiter would bring in another ten women.
-They do the same to report their origin, except, this time, the women are of better quality.
-They are more attractive, where a usual man can’t resist.
-However, if you could resist the temptation, you could say: “no, these are not my type”.
-The women were dismissed, but you won’t be disappointed.
-The waiter brought in another ten women, who are the best quality.
+“I’m from Sichuan”.
+“I’m from Wuhan”, “I’m from Shenzhen”, and so on.
+The gentlemen would be able to pick one lady he likes.
+But since Johnathan is an expert, he would say: “no, they are not my type”.
+Then the ladies were dismissed, but then the waiter would bring in another ten ladies.
+And this time, with a better quality and more attractive.
+But Johnathan is an expert, he simply said: “no, these are not my type”.
+The ladies were dismissed, but you won’t be disappointed.
+The waiter brought in another ten ladies.
+And this time, they are the best quality.

 Eventually, I had a fantastic night.
 And the best part is I didn’t need to pay, as my boss paid for it and reimbursed it as a company expense.
 I felt lucky as a happy man, but I felt sorry for the girls work in KTV.